 "All right then," I said.
 My squadron was in no condition to be pulling ready alert, which is why it wasn't the only ones jumping into the L1 point.
 While the rest of the ships charged at the nadir jump point, we would have a chance to pull a practice drop, and then conduct several days of maneuvers.
 The Seventh was coming along as an OpForce.
 This being Lyran territory (FedCom, whatever), General Steiner was riding along in the command center of Lord George Murray, my command dropship.

 I felt more than heard the clang as Gardner released.
 Murray spun on its gyros and thrusters and then I felt heavy as the transit drive kicked in and we sent out for Ridderkirk.

 "Let's see the task force," I said.

 ARES flicked on and I swam in holographic space.
 At the center were a half-dozen airfoil-shaped dropships flying 'up', the oddly-appearing effect of aerodynes under transit drive.
 At the edges, and slightly behind the Bucs were a pair of escort droppers.
-Ahead of us were a quartet of odd-shaped vessels that weren't quite spheroids, but weren't exactly aerodynes either.
+Spread out ahead and around us were a flurry of tiny light codes.

 I was silent for a moment, then swept the holo back out to encompass the little assault force heading for the planet.